RiverSweep – Three Decades of Cuyahoga River Valley Clean-Ups

 - Each TEAM will be provided a map of the area they will clean.

-Individual site registration is now live and we will continue to keep you updated on any changes.
-For now, stay safe and healthy and we hope to see you in September!
+Individual site registration is pending and we will continue to keep you updated on any changes.
+For now, stay safe and healthy and we hope to see you in May!

 Clean Up Sites – If you or your group have questions about volunteering at a specific site listed below, please contact Julie Sciarrino at firstname.lastname@example.org

 Flats West Bank: